Savvythelegend/PGDocs/docs/instance_manager.md

 `maximumLag`.
 Please refer to the [Startup Probe Strategy](#startup-probe-strategy) section for detailed information on these options.

-!!!
-Important
+:::important
-    Unlike the startup probe, the `.spec.probes.readiness.maximumLag` option is continuously monitored.
+Unlike the startup probe, the `.spec.probes.readiness.maximumLag` option is
+    continuously monitored.
 A lagging replica may become unready if this setting is not appropriately tuned.

-!!!
-Warning
+:::warning
-    Incorrect configuration of the `maximumLag` option can lead to repeated readiness probe failures, causing serious consequences, such as:
+Incorrect configuration of the `maximumLag` option can lead to repeated
+    readiness probe failures, causing serious consequences, such as:

     - Exclusion of the replica from key operator features, such as promotion